 When a tooth is missing, a dental implant functions as a substitute tooth root to maintain the integrity of the bone and adjacent teeth.
 MOSAIC Maxillofacial Surgical Arts & Implant Centers places dental implants for patients in the Tampa, FL area.
-With locations in Clearwater, New Port Richey, and Westchase, our surgeons are available to help you reclaim your lost teeth.
+With locations in Tampa, Clearwater, New Port Richey, and Lutz, our surgeons are available to help you reclaim your lost teeth.

 How Do Dental Implants Work?